worthingtonse/client-prompts/Ideas In Progress/qmail-protocol.md

   - Pair 2: Key `0x01` (1 byte), Length `0x05` (1 byte), Value `0x32 0x32 0x33 0x32 0x33` (5 bytes, "22323").
   - Total: 24 bytes.

+## Posting Info To the Directory
+To begin with, users will only be able to post:
+1. Display Name
+2. Discription
+3. Price
+4. White List
+5. Blacklist
+6. My Email Servers

+## Search user directory
+The client will download the file as above and that can be searched.

+## Format and Encrypt Email
+No formatting encryption for phase one.
+But, there should be some meta data in the email saying the encryption type is zero See the meta data file.
+However, there must be some heading for a text file.

+## Send email

+Send Meta Data and striped file to Raida useing the stiping format Nee
+### Meta Data Needed For Emails
+1. Encryption Type
+2. Raid Type
+3. Number of servers used
+4. CCR Check if the message has been tampered with
+5. Compression type
+6. Expiration Date
+7. Allowed to be viewed by (array of user IDs).
+Deletes after that.

+## Call One Random RAIDA to Checkcheck for new emails
+This protocol may already be created in the chat software

+# Marketing
+1. Email Marketing site
+2. Sell Account Page (buy certificates)
+3. Email server rules
+4. Email server software sales site.

 ## RAIDA Mail Folder Structure
 The all-folders folder holds all the user and public files.